|8 Weeks||06/11 - 08/05||$10,900||Open|

 Voyageur offers two, 12 day Intro sessions in 2020 for new campers.
 These short sessions with limited space are easier to schedule.
 Twelve days give boys a taste of the fun and adventure of a summer at Voyageur.
 At base camp boys will enjoying a range of sports before “getting their feet wet” on a three-day Boundary Waters Canoe Area Wilderness (BWCAW) canoe trip.
 Contact us to answer your questions.
 Our hope is that you like camp so much, you want to stay for four weeks!

 Test America’s most bountiful waters in the best time of the fishing season.
-Sponsored by the Minnesota DNR, this trip is sure to get you hooked!
+Supported by the Minnesota DNR, this trip is sure to get you hooked!
 Join our fishing counselor at favorite fishing spots along the Basswood River.
 The day after this trip ends, the first 4 week session begins, so you can combine the two.
 Weather can be cool and wet in early June, so come prepared.
 To learn more, our Trip Director!

 Most veteran campers over age 14 dream of a Quetico Provincial Park canoe trip.
 Sign up for this one in the warm days of August, following our 8 week camp season.
 Starting only 15 miles north of Voyageur, the remote routes of the Quetico have changed little since the French Voyageurs paddled birch bark canoes along these rocky shores .
 Campers will need a valid US passport and a Remote Area Border Crossing (RABC) Permit to enter Canada.
 These lakes and rivers team with game fish and will lead to the adventure of a life time.
 Remove barbs from hooks when fishing in the Quetico.
 To learn more, our Trip Director!

-Pay in full to SAVE $400 on our 8 week Session, $200 on the 4 week Sessions or $75 on a 2 week and 12 day Session.
-Girls Trippers save $65 by paying in full up front.
+Pay in full to SAVE $400 on our 8-week session, $200 on the 4-week sessions or $75 on a 2-week session.
+Girls trips save $50 by paying in full up front.

-Thanks to a few alumni and friends who have given generously, camp’s outdoor educational scholarships make camp possible to more youth.
+Thanks to a few alumni and friends who have given generously, outdoor educational scholarships make camp possible to more youth.
 Families can apply for Voyageur Foundation scholarships for financial assistance.
 Contact us to receive a scholarship application.